 Built in 1982 to serve the growing town of Yarm, the school is situated in the heart of the Layfield estate to the south west of the town.
 Pupils are predominately from this area of Yarm but we increasingly have pupils who travel from other areas of Yarm, the surrounding villages and Ingleby Barwick.

 The school has well maintained grounds within which there are large playground areas, a field, wildlife area and gardening plots.
 The site is completely secure and children can play in safety, grow their own fruit and vegetables, and enjoy being outside.
-The school building was extended in April 2010, and boasts a state of the art Early Years setting with it’s own outdoor area plus a Children’s Centre and Day Care, plus Out of School Club which are managed by Action for Children.
+The school building was extended in April 2010, and boasts a state of the art Early Years setting with it’s own outdoor area plus a private Day Care and Out of School Club which are managed by Action for Children.
+A range of activities for the community are also available on site.

 We are part of a cluster of schools in Yarm.
 This is a group of schools who work closely together – sharing ideas and activities for the children.
 The cluster introduces our pupils to others from the local area and allows them to integrate through joint learning activities, shared visits and numerous sports events.
 Our cluster includes Conyers School which is our nearest secondary school.
 Our pupils benefit from visits to take part in activities and to use their facilities.